Review

 • Year 2-3 tap dancer, teacher says it's time: So Danca TA20 Oxford Tap Shoe at DancewearCorner (~$70.20).
 Vegan leather upper, genuine leather sole with resonating boards, screwed-on taps.
 Adult 3-13 Medium and Wide.
 Runs small: order same as street shoe or half size up per DancewearCorner's notes.

 • Serious intermediate dancer needing heel height for technique: Bloch S0323L Showtapper Leather at DancewearCorner (~$99).
 Genuine leather, 1.5-inch heel, Bloch Techno Taps, ankle strap.
 Adult 4-12 in black and tan.
-The heel height matters, it changes how combinations land and how the dancer distributes weight.
+The heel height matters.
+It changes how combinations land and how the dancer distributes weight.

 • Still in child sizing?
 The So Danca TA20 starts at Adult 3, and the Bloch options start at Adult 4.
 If your dancer isn't there yet, ask the teacher whether the So Danca TA04 lace-up (~$34 at DancewearCorner) is the right intermediate child option, or whether to stay on the Jr. Tyette until their feet reach Adult 3.
 Don't buy an adult shoe that's too big to compensate.